colindean/talks/README.md

 Principles of Authorship and Delivery
 -------------------------------------

+### Abstracts

+* Abstracts should be written in inverse pyramid style.
+That is, the first sentence or paragraph should have as much information as possible while the last sentence should be ancillary information that almost could be omitted.

+### Slides

 * If there is a sentence on a slide, it is the only sentence on the slide.
 * No numbered lists greater than 10 items, exceptions for steps or outlines
   * List item text may only wrap if there are fewer than four items in the list